mattjlewis/advent-of-code/README.md

     * Stack Abuse Graphs in Java [article and implementation](https://stackabuse.com/graphs-in-java-a-star-algorithm/)
 * [Dijkstra vs. A* for Pathfinding](https://www.baeldung.com/cs/dijkstra-vs-a-pathfinding)

+## Path finder challenges

+* 2019-15 - Oxygen System (maze path finding).
+Uses Dijkstra to find the furthest point in the maze from the O2 supply as well as A* to find the shorted path from the start to the O2 supply.
+* 2019-18 - Many-Worlds Interpretation.
+Needs two passes of Dijkstra - first one to get the shortest paths to all remaining keys for all robots, then the second one uses that output to update the state by moving the robots and collecting keys a processing moves in order of cost.
+* 2021-12 - Passage Pathing.
+Not using generic solution due to dynamic logic regarding number of times you can revisit a small cave.
+* 2021-15 - Chiton (matrix of numbers where the number represents the cost).
+Shortest path problem implemented with both Dijkstra as well as A*.
+A good use case to test the performance difference between the two algorithms.
+* 2021-23 - Amphipods.
+Not using generic solution due to logic for calculating subsequent valid moves.

 ## Tricky Challenges

 ### 2019